 15 6 2 1 * /home/lane/backup.sh.
 You may recognize this as a Unix cronjob, a job that is scheduled to run on a server periodically.

 You may be thinking, “Why is that scary?
 We use cronjobs all the time!”

-If the code that manages the crontab is exists in source control within the organization’s central repositories, then I actually have very little to complain about.
-My beef is when an engineer hops onto a server and starts up a cron job without that configuration existing anywhere in code.
+If the code that manages the crontab exists in source control within the organization’s central repositories, then I have very little to complain about.
+My beef is when an engineer hops onto a server and starts up a cron job without that configuration existing in code.

 You may say,

 Well, the cron schedule may not exist in code, but the script/program it runs does!